Petess/goWordPressXML2HTML/README.md

 # Notes

-The code currently relies on a fork of the [go-wordpressxml library ](https://github.com/grokify/go-wordpressxml)
+The code currently relies on the latest version of [go-wordpressxml library ](https://github.com/grokify/go-wordpressxml)

 The system is similar to the Python program - [wordpressXML2HTML](https://github.com/Petess/wordpressXML2HTML)